5.27 Joint Protocol between Health Services & Schools in respect of the management of pupil absence from school when medical reasons are cited

 4.7.
 The guidance and flow chart provided at Appendix 1 are intended to support schools to manage medical reasons for absence effectively.

-When a formal request is made, health professionals can provide factual information to schools, with the parents’/carers’ informed consent.
-Forms for making these requests have been designed to standardise the medical information requested and received to help the school determine whether non-attendance cases have valid medical reasons to explain persistent absence.
-Schools should complete the form provided in Appendix 3; health professionals complete the form in Appendix 4.
+When a formal request is made, health professionals and schools can provide factual information to each other, with the parents’/carers’ informed consent.
+Forms for making these requests have been designed to standardise the medical information requested.
+They should help the school determine whether non-attendance cases have valid medical reasons to explain persistent absence and/or to support the NHS colleague in providing guidance to the school.
+Schools should complete the form provided in Appendix 4; health professionals complete the form in Appendix 5.

 General Practices may claim following the completion of reports through the collaborative arrangements.
 This is done via the CCG in the same way as claims for similar work such as medicals for potential foster carers and is monitored by the CCG.